jtarrio/pascual/manual/chapter2.md

 The variable `Person` is a record with three fields: `FirstName` and `LastName` (both of type `string`), and `BirthDate`, which is, in turn, another record with three fields.

-As you can see, you can access a field through the <code>_variable_._fieldname_</code> syntax, adding more <code>._fieldname_</code> as needed if you want to access a record within a record.
+As you can see, you can access a field through the <code>_variable_._fieldname_</code> syntax.
+To access fields inside a record-type field you can add more <code>._fieldname_</code> as needed.

-You can combine all the custom types at will.
-You can build arrays of records, records with enumerated, array, or record fields, arrays of arrays, ...
+Try this at home: you can combine all the custom types.
+You can build arrays of records, records with enumerated, array, or record fields, and arrays of arrays.
+How would you access an element in an array of records?

 ### Type declarations

 In the previous examples, we defined our custom types with the variables that used them.
-This works if we only need to use a custom type with one or two variables, but it breaks down if we want to use the same type in different parts of the program, which might force you to, for example, declare the same enumeration type twice, which is not allowed by Pascal.
+This works if we only need to use the custom types with one or two variables, but it breaks down if we need to use them in several parts of the program because we cannot declare the same custom type twice.

-To solve this problem, you can use _type declarations_ to define your types and give them names to use elsewhere in your program.
-You put type declarations in a _type declaration block_, which starts with the `type` keyword.
+To solve this problem, we can use _type declarations_ to define our types and give them names to use them elsewhere in our program.
+We put our type declarations in a _type declaration block_, which starts with the `type` keyword.

 ```pascal
 program TypeDeclarations;